 Saanen Goat Breed History

-After being imported to the USA in the early part of the twentieth century, the Saanen goat breeders were hit hard by the Depression in the 1930’s.
-Many goat breeders were forced to go out of business and many goat dairys closed.
-The Saanen goat breed was revitalized by importing goats from England in the 1940’s through the 1960’s Many of these European goats had to take a roundabout trip to the USA through Canada.
-The United States’ USDA at the time was not in favor of importing animals from Europe.
+After being imported to the United States in the early part of the twentieth century, the Saanen goat breeders were hit hard by the Depression in the 1930’s.
+Many goat breeders were forced to go out of business and many goat dairies closed.
+The Saanen goat breed was revitalized by importing goats from England in the 1940’s through the 1960’s.
+Many of these European goats had to take a roundabout trip to the United States through Canada.
+The USDA at the time was not in favor of importing animals from Europe.
 The animals could be imported to Canada though, and after a time there, could be imported to the USA.
 The Saanen goat breeders who persevered through the depression liked the look of the Brittish Saanen and brought quality back to the breed by introducing these new lines.
 Many of the families that survived the early years and the depression continued to improve the breed to today’s standards.
-Today’s Saanen goat is a powerhouse of milk production, stamina, excellent temperament and hardy,disease resistance.
+Today’s Saanen goat is a powerhouse of milk production, stamina, temperament, hardiness and disease-resistance.